-An Associate will be able to demonstrate their competence in all of the areas listed, but the depth and extent of their experience and competence will vary with the nature and requirements of their role.
-They will demonstrate a level of competence and commitment in each area (A1-E5) at a level which is consistent with their specific role.
-It is to be expected that they will have a higher level of competence in some areas than others and their role may provide limited experience in certain areas.
-However, they need to demonstrate an understanding of, and familiarity with, the key aspects of competence in all areas as a minimum requirement while demonstrating higher levels of competence in those areas which are critical to their role.
+A Member will demonstrate competence and commitment in each area, A1-E5, which is consistent with their specific role.
+It is to be expected that they will have a higher level of competence in some areas than others, however they will need to demonstrate an understanding of and familiarity with the key aspects of competence in all areas as a minimum and demonstrate higher levels of competence in areas critical to their specific role.